Best Tomato Soup Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Tomato Soup Recipe: Ingredients and Substitutions
+Tomato Soup: Ingredients and Substitutions

 As always, I recommend making this tomato basil soup recipe exactly as it’s written, however we’ll discuss the ingredients and possible substitutions.